 Multiplying large numbers is difficult.
 Any 4th grade math student will tell you that!
 When you learned how to multiply large numbers, it probably looked a little like this.
+Personally I never liked the way we were taught to multiply numbers, because the multiplication was complicated with steps of addition.
+After that everything is added again.
+It’s rubbish.

 This is complicated because larger numbers require you to carry digits over to the next column.